Watch this space for details of future events

 Future webinar dates for your diary

-If you would like to give a webinar presentation in 2019 or 2020 please contact us by e-mail at our normal address – [email protected].
+If you would like to give a webinar presentation in 2023-24, please contact us by e-mail at our normal address – [email protected].

 The webinars are open to anyone.
 Details are always available on the TEASIG website.

 – – – – – – – – – – – – – – – – – – –

 Date: Thursday March 16, 2023 9:00-10:00 UK Local time.
 Please check the world clock here for your time.

 Title: Language Assessment Localisation in Action: Lessons from Japan and Singapore

 Speaker: Johanna Motteram